 - If medications control your symptoms, but your symptoms flare back up every time you try to reduce your medications.

 - If you can’t effectively avoid things that trigger your allergies.

 - If you would rather take a series of allergy shots than daily medications.

 - If you would rather treat the actual problem rather than just use medications to control symptoms.

 - If the cost of the medications is a burden, allergy shots are very cost effective compared to the use of daily prescription medications over several years.

 Children can also receive allergy shots.
 The age in which shots may be recommended to young children is done on a case-by-case basis.
 Research has also shown that allergy shots can prevent children who have allergic rhinitis from getting asthma.

 At the beginning, allergy shots are usually administered two to three times per week.
 With this build-up, improvement can occur within three to four months and will usually be at its full benefit within the first year to 18 months.
 In a typical treatment schedule, shots are tapered to weekly intervals once the maintenance phase is reached (usually at three to six months) then to every two weeks at 12 months, then every three to four weeks after 18 to 24 months.
 Most people can come off their shots after about three years.
 Your shot schedule is individualized by the board-certified allergy and asthma specialist – these specialists are the only ones who receive extensive training in this procedure.

-Family Allergy & Asthma also offers two accelerated approaches, cluster allergy shots, which take 4-6 weeks and Rush allergy shots, which takes 1-2 days.
+Family Allergy & Asthma also offers two accelerated approaches, cluster allergy shots, which take 4-9 weeks and Rush allergy shots, which requires 1 full day appointment.
 You should always consult with an allergy and asthma specialist before beginning a series of allergy shots.

 Are Allergy Shots Expensive?